tomliversidge/kata.gameoflife/README.md

 find out if they have fewer than two neightbours, and if so, kill them.
 This is the equivalent of removing them from our collection of cells.

+Note: a gotcha here is to remember to exclude the current cell from this equation

 ## Second Rule
 >Any live cell with two or three live neighbours lives on to the next generation.